daphnelee3/mastermind/README.md

 This web application was initialized using the [Create React App](https://github.com/facebook/create-react-app).
 At the top level, the ReactDOM used in the index file allows for DOM manipulation.The render method pulls a React element into the DOM in the supplied container and returns a reference to the component.
 In this case, we grab the html element with an id of "root" and render the App component.

 In **App**, we have the react routes that directs to three possible pages: Rules, Play Game, and History, which are three clickable links displayed in the navigation bar.
-Both *Rules* and *History* are static, informational pages that instructions users on how to play and provides a history lesson of how the Mastermind game originated way back when.
+Both *Rules* and *History* are static, informational pages that instructs users on how to play and provides a history lesson of how the Mastermind game originated way back when.

 ![home page](/public/homepage-screenshot.png)